FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

-Note that this is very similar, but not identical to Forwarding Rate as defined in [RFC2285] section 3.6.1, as that definition is specific to one output interface, while trial forwarding ratio is based on frame counts aggregated over all SUT interfaces.
+Note that this is very similar, but not identical to Forwarding Rate as defined in [RFC2285] section 3.6.1, as that definition is specific to one output interface, while the trial forwarding ratio is based on frame counts aggregated over all SUT interfaces.

 ## Traffic profile